 The red fish in question, who goes by the befitting name of ‘fink,’ has spent the past decade writing bitter, ironic, and many would call downright stupid articles about the community he and his team resides in.
 Over the years, some of fink’s headlines have included such controversial topics as Hitler’s Grave Found Outside of Sierra City, the dangers of various imaginary technologies (here, here, and here), and of course, an unusual and boring obsession with guinea pigs (here, here and here).

-He has also been critical of local government, whom he sees as appealing to, and in many cases amplifying stupid.
-Notably in his sights is the government of Nevada City, whom he sees and not only wasting its citizen’s time with crazy ordinances but also exposing the town to possible expensive litigation with immoderate and batshit insane behavior.
+He has also been critical of local government, whom he sees as appealing to and, in many cases amplifying stupid.
+Notably in his sights is the government of Nevada City, whom he sees as not only wasting its citizen’s time with crazy ordinances but also exposing the town to possible expensive litigation with immoderate and batshit insane behavior.

-Observers claim that this is the source of much anger–anger mostly originating from stupid people.
-Mr. fink tells us that stupid people are more dangerous than just about anyone else, primarily because they don’t know they are stupid.
+Observers claim that this is the source of much anger–anger mainly originating from stupid people.
+Mr. fink tells us that stupid people are more dangerous than anyone else, primarily because they don’t know they are stupid.

 “It’s one thing to have strident and inflexible opinions.
 It’s another thing to be stupid.
 You can’t change stupid because stupid doesn’t know it’s stupid,” Mr. fink told us.

 Most people who know fink say he’s a bit of a bitter asshole, a malcontent who hates stupidity more than he hates himself and brussels sprouts.
 However, if you were to run into him on the street, which would be weird since he’s a fish in a fishbowl, you would discover that he is indeed a malcontent asshole filled with good humor.
 An observation, interestingly, that describes most of Nevada County, whether locals like to admit it or not.
 Most will stare at you when questioned and move along.